ITA-Solar/BifrostTools.jl/docs/src/usage.md

 ### Reading multiple snapshots

-If you want the time evolution

 If you want to get the time evolution of a quantity, you can simply pass a vector of snapshots.

-The `get_var` function uses Julia's threads functionality to read multiple snapshots in parallel.
+[//]: # "The `get_var` function used Julia's threads functionality to read multiple snapshots in parallel.
+Had some trouble with this functionality, might be reintroduced."

 ```julia
 snaps = 100:150